Agueda – Albergaria-a-Nova

 The best news of the day … the sun was shining!
 We don’t know for how long, but at least we can start the day in dry conditions!
 We enjoyed a great buffet breakfast at Albergue St Antonio … it was probably the best breakfast on this Camino thus far – I could have actually just stay there for the rest of day!

 It’s a new day … and the sun is out!

 Albergue St Antonio with part of Agueda in the distance

-Our walk starts alongside the busy N-1 and then changed to a narrow road that runs parallel with the N-1.
-We’ve seen the Italian pilgrim on the other side of the road – he mentioned last night that all the rain was getting too much for him and that he was considering taking the bus to Porto.
-And that was the last time we’ve seen him – although we did not walk much together, it was always nice seeing him at the end of the day at the albergue.
-I wish him everything of the best.
+Our walk started next to the busy N-1 and then changed to a narrow road that runs parallel with the N-1.
+We saw the Italian pilgrim early morning on the other side of the road – he mentioned last night that all the rain was getting too much for him and that he was considering taking the bus to Porto.
+And that was the last time we saw him – although we did not walk much together, it was always nice seeing him at the end of the day at the albergue.
+We wish him everything of the best.

-The narrow street (rua Liberdade) that runs parallel with the N-1 and takes us into Mourisca do Vouga
+The narrow street (rua Liberdade) that runs parallel with the N-1 and took us into Mourisca do Vouga

 Large mansions in Mourisca do Vouga

 As expected, my blisters were annoying me!
 I have about 4 new blisters (probably due to my new hiking sandals and the continuous wet weather of yesterday).
 At least, my swollen ankle looks better, but it is still uncomfortable walking … I really keep my fingers cross for no rain today!